 This project works towards the development, coordination and increased employment of international law and humans rights standards as they pertain to capital punishment, primarily in the United States.
 The site is divided into sections on juveniles, foreign nationals, mental retardation, and mental illness, each including links to relevant case law.
 The “Brief Bank, General Resources and Statistics” section includes links under the following headings: briefs, international entities, guides, general resources, and general statistics.

 The Irish Human Rights and Equality Commission (IHREC) was set up following the merger of the Irish Human Rights Commission and the Equality Authority on 1 November 2014.
+It is an independent public body that accounts directly to the Oireachtas.
 The Commission can carry out inquiries, provide legal assistance, initiate legal proceedings and appear as amicus curiae before the Irish High Court and Supreme Court in cases concerning human rights and equality.
 The Your Rights section of the site has links to guidance on equality and human rights law.
 Other site content (which can be found via Publications and Publication Type) includes legislative observations, research reports, policy statements and submissions, and annual reports.
 There is also information on Irish cases in which the IHREC and IHRC has acted as amicus curiae (with links to the full text).

 Justice is an all-party law reform and human rights organisation.
 It is the British section of the International Commission of Jurists.
 The site includes briefings on various subjects (asylum, criminal justice, human rights, privacy), press releases, consultations, reports and transcripts of lectures.